 In the event that two films are tied in the same category each one will be awarded a Rimbaud.

-» First Choice Lead Actor/Actress in a Feature Film
+» Rimbaud (First Choice) Lead Actor/Actress in a Feature Film

-» First Choice Supporting Actor/Actress in in a feature film
+» Rimbaud (First Choice) Supporting Actor/Actress in in a feature film

-» First Choice Actor/Actress in a Short Film
+» Rimbaud (First Choice) Actor/Actress in a Short Film